Kadima was established in 1984 in response to deplorable conditions that existed in the adult foster care system.

 In 2001, with the support of many generous donors, Kadima successfully completed a capital campaign and purchased the Henrietta and Herbert Charfoos Kadima Center in Southfield which now houses the administrative and counseling services.

-In May 2005, Kadima opened the Lois and Milton Y. Zussman Activity Center that provides daily activities such as vocational support, community volunteer opportunities, healthy cooking lessons, art and crafts activities, as well as offering our clients an opportunity for social, recreational and peer interactions.
+In May 2005, Kadima opened the Lois and Milton Y. Zussman Activity Center that provides daily activities such as vocational support, community volunteer opportunities, healthy cooking lessons, art and crafts activities, as well as offering individuals with an opportunity for social, recreational and peer interactions.

 In 2015 Kadima expanded its mission and created a strategic plan to ensure that our capabilities, accomplishments and reputation are best suited to meet the community’s need for positive mental health outcomes.